GastonWoollands/train_got2/README.md

 # GPT-2 Model Training Repository

-This repository contains scripts and instructions for training a GPT-2 model using the Hugging Face Transformers library.
+This repository contains scripts and instructions for training a GPT-2 model from scratch using the paper parameters.
 The GPT-2 model can be fine-tuned on a custom dataset for various natural language processing tasks.
 Table of Contents

-    Overview
-    Requirements
-    Installation
-    Usage
-        Data Preparation
-        Training the Model
-    License

 ## Overview